Search Editorial Photos

 Please contact us for more information.

-Motorcyclists drive past the Jacaranda trees along a highway in Lalitpur, Nepal, on May 4, 2025.
-Known as Jacaranda Mimosifolia, the purple flowers decorate the Kathmandu Valley and have maintained this tradition for a century and a half.
-Every year, the roads of the Kathmandu Valley are painted purple with the flowers of the Jacaranda, also called the Hawaiian mimosa tree, which cannot resist breeze and light showers.
-It is believed that Rana rulers introduced the plant, which grows from cutting or grafting by seedling rootstock and normally takes two to three years to bloom.
+A general view of Kathmandu as the blooming Jacaranda paint the city purple on April 29, 2026.
+The streets and corners of Kathmandu's main road section are a washed with purple flowers commonly called ''Jacaranda'' sets its' full bloom during the month of March and April.
+Called as Jacaranda Mimosifolia, the purple flowers always have been decorating Nepali capital Kathmandu and has kept its tradition since a century and half.
+Every year the road of Kathmandu is painted purple with flowers of Jacaranda also called the Hawaiian mimosa tree which cannot resist breeze and light shower.
+It is believed that Rana rulers brought in the plant which grows from cutting or grafting by seedling rootstock and normally takes two to three years to bloom.
 This genus thrives in full sun and sandy soils, which explains their abundance in warmer climates.
 Mature plants can survive in colder climates down to -7 ?C (19 ?F); however, they may not bloom as profusely.
 Younger plants are more fragile and may not survive in colder climates when temperatures drop below freezing.

 Restricted to Editorial Use Only.